cunnie/writings/i_am_become_forever.md

 moved up, farther and farther, until the Eastern seaboard was laid out before her.
 She knew Princeton.
 Although it wasn't her alma mater, she visited friends there, physicists.
-Physicists who worked on the Tokamak. _It was mothballed in 1997_, she thought to herself. _Why would a project that has been shut down for almost 20 years be of interest to Tiamat?_
+Physicists who worked on the Tokamak. _It was mothballed in 1997_, she thought to herself. _Why would Tiamat be interested in a project that was shut down over twenty years ago?_

 She saw the Eastern seaboard, but not as a human would.
 Although she could differentiate the water from the land, she saw it as differently-colored lines